ToyinY/Parallel-Programming-Projects/cuda/edgeDetector/README.md

-# Parallel Canny Image Edge Detector
+# Parallel Image Edge Detector

 ## The Parallel Edge Detection Problem
 ### Task: Creates a fast parallel program that detects the edges of objects on an image.
 ### Methodology:
-  - Write the program in CUDA C++ using a NVIDIA GPU and CUDA Toolkit on Northeastern's Discovery Cluster
+  - Write the program in CUDA C++ using a NVIDIA GPU and CUDA Toolkit on the Northeastern's Discovery Cluster
     - Information about the Discovery Cluster can be found here: www.rc.northeastern.edu
   - Implement the steps of the Canny Edge Detector Algorithm in parallel
-  - USe the OpenCV library to read and write image data
+  - Use the OpenCV library to read and write image data

 ## Canny Edge Detector Algorithm
+# Steps
 1. Noise Reduction with Gaussian Blur
-   - Weighted average value of the surrounding pixels in grey scale
+   - The weighted average value of the surrounding pixels in grey scale
 2. Gradient Calculation with Sobel Filter
    - Detects edge intensity and direction
 3. Non-Maximum Suppression
-   - Find picel with the maximum value in edge directions
+   - Find pixels with the maximum value in edge directions
 4. Double Threshold
    - Identifies string, weak, and non relevant pixels
 5. Hysteresis
-   - Transforms weak pixels to strong or irrelevant pixels
+   - Transforms weak pixels to strong or irrelevant pixels More information about this algorthm can be found here: https://en.wikipedia.org/wiki/Canny_edge_detector

-## Instructions on runnning program on the discvoery cluster
+## Instructions on runnning program on the discovery cluster
-1. Create an account on the clusster and ssh in.
+1. Create an account on the cluster and ssh in.
-2. In the login node you can create an compile programs, but you cannot run programs.
+2. In the login node you can create and compile programs, but you cannot run programs.
 To get to a GPU node, use command:
 ```
 srun --pty --nodes 1 --job-name=interactive --partition=gpu --gres=gpu:1 /bin/bash
 ```